Shipping Guide

 Shipping Checklist for Supplements

-- Weigh and measure your most common supplements packages in production conditions.
+• Weigh and measure your most common supplements packages in real packed condition, not empty.

-- Save presets for your most common supplements shipment profiles.
+• Save presets for your most common supplements shipment profiles: single bottle, multi-bottle, and protein tub.

 Real Supplements Shipment Examples